Dthesle/eagler/README.md

-# eagler
+# Eaglercraft
 > [!NOTE]
 > EC stands for Eaglercraft.

-Basically what this is, its just all eagler versions known in html file format, this is hostable aswell if you're lazy
+Basically what this is, its just all eagler versions known in html file format.
+Everything is broken so give me some time to fix it.

 <table>
   <tr>